Skip to main content

 Verify Service Resolution

-1. Check that services were resolved correctly:
+1. Check that applications were resolved correctly:

-# List resolved services
+# List resolved applications

 ls -la web/

-# Verify service configurations
+# Verify application configurations

-cat web/user-service/package.json
+cat web/user-application/package.json

-cat web/product-service/platformatic.json
+cat web/product-application/platformatic.json

-2. Test service connectivity:
+2. Test application connectivity:

 # Start the application